Merode station: Area

-Several places of interest are located around this station among which the famous Cauchie House (house of the architect Paul Cauchie), the Parc du Cinquantenaire/Jubelpark, the Avenue de Tervueren/Tervurenlaan (one of the oldest avenues in Brussels) and the Royal Military Academy.
-The station offers a connection with the Brussels tram route 81 as well as the bus routes 27, 61 and 80.
+Several places of interest are located around this station among which the Cauchie House (house of the architect Paul Cauchie), the Parc du Cinquantenaire/Jubelpark, the Avenue de Tervueren/Tervurenlaan (one of the oldest avenues in Brussels) and the Royal Military Academy.
+The station offers a connection with the Brussels tram route 81 as well as the bus routes 61 and 80.